audreyfeldroy/cookiecutter-pypackage/README.rst

 * `briggySmalls/cookiecutter-pypackage`_: A fork using Pipenv_ for package management, with linting, formatting and more.

+* `veit/cookiecutter-namespace-template`_: A cookiecutter template for python modules with a namespace

 * Also see the `network`_ and `family tree`_ for this repo.
 (If you find anything that should be listed here, please add it and send a pull request!)